Biographies Characteristics Analysis

 "for the discovery of streptomycin, the first antibiotic effective in the treatment of tuberculosis."

-Born in Priluki, grew up in Odessa (Russia), US citizen
+Born in Priluki, raised in Odessa (Russia), US citizen

 Economy

-"for an empirically sound interpretation of economic growth"
+"for an empirically based interpretation of economic growth"

 Born in Pinsk (Russian Empire), studied and worked in Ukraine, US citizen